FireflyMigration/firefly-doc/30-Maintaining-the-Migrated-Application/95-Web-Development/20-ENV Web/10-Web Development Tutorial/13-Getting the rest api definitions to the client typescript code.md

-﻿Go to the `dataApi` help page and copy the TypeScript interfaces and classes for each api into the `src/app/models.ts` file.
+﻿Go to the `dataApi` help page and copy from the **TypeScript radweb tab** the classes for each api into the `src/app/models.ts` file.
 * Do it for all the apis we need, `orders`, `orderDetails`, `customers`, `shippers` and `products`

 ![2017 10 13 08H19 37](../2017-10-13_08h19_37.gif)